CoherentLogic/ilxi/README.md

 by the CP:PC register pair, decoded, and executed.
 PC will then be incremented.

-Instructions (ICALL, SCALL, and LCALL) are
+Instructions (ICALL, SCALL, and LCALL) are provided for calling subroutines.
+The RET family of instructions (IRET, SRET, and LRET) are provided to clean up the stack and return.

 ##ILXI Interactive Commands